stronnag/mwptools/src/samples/crsf/README.md

 ```
 $ ./crsf_test FILE_NAME
 ```
 The decoded file is dumped to the terminal, formatted (for example, location obfuscated).
+The log file may be a raw capture (no metadata), an mwp serial raw log with metadata / record chunking ("v2") or mwp serial JSON log.

 ```
 FM: MANU